 - Next time I will take my time to pronounce it well

 Of course, while writing this blog, I am fully aware of the kind of response reaction that will follow, there will be some who will put in a genuine effort to get my name right, those who had always been conscious about people’s names will have nothing more to worry about, and of course those who know will feel intimidated because of their white fragility or/and racial naivety.
 For the latter group, at this point, I cannot care what they decide to do, but I will definitely publicly call out repeated racist behaviours, especially when it concerns people who hold leadership roles.

 Post edit: This is what I do with people who think they are not racist and yet very racist!
 I expose them, see below a response I got for this very blog🔻

 Here is a Twitter thread you might find useful where some other people within HE have shared their concerns too.

-[Post edit].
-While the Twitter thread is on differentiating between my name on Twitter and the Twitter handle, and which had for some reasons made me the target of white fragility, the post above, is purely about people who have known me for a while and have heard my name several times.
+Post edit: While the Twitter thread is on differentiating between my name on Twitter and the Twitter handle, and which had for some reasons made me the target of white fragility, the above post is purely about people who have known me for a while and have heard my name several times.
 I do not even know why I am having to explain this to White people with English names and white fragility sending me weird messages and yet surprisingly not in my professional network.
 Face palm!